TheresaLui/SelfHelpContent_v2/articles/problemscopingques.synapse/synapse-sq-sparkjobexecutionandperformance-livyerror.md

             "order": 4,
             "required": false,
             "controlType": "textbox",
-            "displayLabel": "What was the 'Livy Job ID'?", "watermarkText": "",
+            "displayLabel": "What was the Livy Job ID?", "watermarkText": "",
             "infoBalloonText": "You can find this info from Synapse Studio" },